shopware/shopware/src/Docs/administration/start-development.md

 1 plugins, 0 installed, 0 active
 ```

-In case your plugin doesn't show up you can refresh the plugin list with the `update` command:
+In case your plugin does not show up you can refresh the plugin list with the `update` command:

 ```
 bin/console plugin:update